A large-scale analysis of public-facing, community-built chatbots on Character.AI: Methods

 We use BERTopic \cite{grootendorst2022bertopic} on greetings where named entities are masked to identify broader tropes that go beyond specific fictional universes.
 Specifically, we first replace any named entities identified by \texttt{spacy}'s \texttt{en\_core\_web\_trf} model that are either a Person or a Work of Art with the \textit{[MASK]} token.
 We then apply the standard BERTopic approach to topic modeling, first embedding all greetings, then performing dimensionality reduction using \texttt{UMAP} \cite{mcinnes2018umap}, and finally running \texttt{HDBSCAN} \cite{mcinnes2017hdbscan} to identify clusters.
-Keeping with best practices, we run several different configurations of the above steps, working with multiple embedding models, different configurations of UMAP and HDBSCAN, and exploring different data cleaning steps.
-Discussion between the two authors settled on a final model for presentation with a larger and more accurate embedding model than the standard in the BERTopic library (\texttt{all-mpnet-base-v2} ), dimensionality reduction to eight dimensions for UMAP, and a minimum cluster size of 250 greetings for HDBSCAN.
-However, high-level topics from the analysis presented here appear in some form in all of the different model configurations we experimented with.
-We removed from our analysis the 353,604 greetings (15\% of greetings) that contained over 500 letters, as topics tended to be dominated by these longer greetings when they were included.

-Finally, both authors of the paper reviewed topics and generated, independently, views on the overarching themes as well as thoughts on topic labels.
-As with other recent work using BERTopic, decisions on topic labels was supplemented with topic labels suggested by GPT-4o-mini model \cite{smith2025black}.
-Topics involving more than 1,000 characters are shown in the appendix, Table~\ref{tab:topics}.